Skip to content

 BikeSafe in Northern Ireland

-Workshops are delivered at locations across Northern Ireland, including Newtownards, Belfast, Ballymena, Foyle, Enniskillen and Newry as well as a North West 200 “Special” in Portrush during Race Week.
+Workshops are delivered at locations across Northern Ireland, including Newtownards, Belfast, Ballymena, Foyle, Enniskillen, Lisburn, Omagh, Lurgan, Crumlin, Rathfriland, Armagh and Newry as well as a North West 200 “Special” in Portrush during Race Week.

 BikeSafe workshop content

-After lunch you’ll be introduced to your observer who’ll accompany you for a one to two hour ride-out, including stops for verbal debriefing or advice on the way.
-Then it’s back to base for a written debrief and farewell with a BikeSafe goody bag and your BikeSafe Certificate (via e-mail).
+During lunch, you’ll also get a chance to meet your observer who’ll accompany you for a one to two hour ride-out, including stops for verbal debriefing or advice on the way.
+The observed ride will finish at a suitable location agreed between yourself and your observer and finally, you will receive a BikeSafe Certificate via email 7 days after completing your workshop.

-Representatives from local IAM Motorcycling groups and RoSPA hope to attend all our workshops to provide information and advice on taking the next step to becoming an advanced motorcyclist.
+Representatives from local IAM Motorcycling groups, BMF and RoSPA hope to attend all our workshops to provide information and advice on taking the next step to becoming an advanced motorcyclist.

 Join PSNI BikeSafe